Showing Results From All

 requiring extra support.
 To help compensate for this instability, the shoulder joint has a cuff of cartilage (labrum) that forms a cup for the end of the arm bone to move within.
 The labrum wraps around the shallow shoulder socket, thus making the...

 on top and around the sides of the talus and thus form the ankle joint.
 At the point where the talus meets the calcaneus, it forms the subtalar joint.
 This joint is essential for individuals walking on uneven ground.
-Most injuries to the talus are the...
+A fracture can occur in the talus...

 center with a pronounced point that presses on the nerve below the skin, causing pain.
 Corns are a type of callus that forms on the tips, sides, and tops of toes.
 Constant friction and pressure with certain footwear can cause inflammation.
 Soft corns...